adamghill/dj-angles/docs/source/components.md

 <dj-directory-partial>{% include 'directory/partial.html' %}</dj-directory-partial>
 ```

-## 🥷 CSS scoping
+## CSS scoping

-To encapsulate component styles, enable the Shadow DOM for the partial.
-This will ensure that any `style` element in the partial will be contained to that partial.
+To encapsulate component styles, the `dj-angles` can use the Shadow DOM.
+This will ensure that any `style` element in the include will be contained.
 The downside is that the Shadow DOM does not allow outside styles in (other than CSS variables).

-These are all equivalent ways to include a shadow partial.
+These are all equivalent ways to use the Shadow DOM with an include.

 ```text
 <dj-partial! />